 Please note that the below is a non-exhaustive summary of the orders the Caring Society seeks on the non-compliance motion.
-To get a complete picture of the Caring Society's legal arguments and requested orders, please consult its December 12, 2023 notice of motion, April 19, 2024 factum and June 7 reply factum.
+To get a complete picture of the Caring Society's legal arguments and requested orders, please consult its December 12.
+2023 notice of motion, April 19, 2024 factum, June 7 reply factum and August 8 factum on Canada's cross-motion.
 To get a complete picture of the Caring Society's evidence, please consult the Caring Society's January 12, 2024 affidavits and March 27, 2024 reply affidavits.